 Please note that leveraged positions, short positions, and positions on stocks traded on exchanges other than NASDAQ and NYSE will be executed as CFDs, and incur commission and relevant fees.

-I am currently investing only in US stocks, non-leveraged and under ASIC regulation.
+I am currently investing only in US stocks, non-leveraged, and under ASIC regulation.
 You can find my profile on eToro hERE.

 I’ve created a video on how to trade on eToro without leverage.
 This allows eToro users in Malaysia to buy the underlying assets instead of CFD.

 As such, there is no need to change to CySec regulation if you’re only buying US stocks.
 If you are looking to buy stocks other than US ones without CFD, you’ll have to change to CySec – which I have also included in the video.

 As mentioned previously, ASIC is a Tier 1 regulator.